finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Add Settings
+- Double-click to add card to Deck Editor when in Landscape
 - Fix: UWP Exit Crash
 - Fix: Game download status update
+- Fix: Double-click with mouse triggered swipe
+- Fix: Cards Explorer Vertical Layout

 ## Current Sprint
-- Fix: Cards Explorer Vertical Layout
+- Group cards in the Deck Editor with a number instead of stacking them
-- Fix: Double-click in Deck Editor causes move left/right?
+- Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
-- Double-click to add card to Deck Editor when in Landscape
+- Press and hold to copy labels in the Card Viewer
+- Press and hold to copy Popups
 - Unify search filters with searchbar
+- Create Sort Menu for the Deck Editor and Cards Explorer
+- Support default sort and filters
 - Enhance object card property data type
-- Group cards in the Deck Editor with a number instead of stacking them
 - Add identifiers for object card property data types
 - Rename current display property to displayName, and add display bool to indicate whether to display at all, and rename empty to displayValueEmpty
 - Add displayValueEmptyFirst property to put the empty enum value at the front of the list in the card search menu
-- Have # of stacks in the Deck Editor grow dynamically (remove deckMaxCount?)
-- Add copy to clipboard buttons next to labels in the Card Viewer
-- Add copy button to Popups
 - Add Card Editor
-- Create Sort Menu for the Deck Editor and Cards Explorer
-- Support default sort and filters
 - Tech: Travis CI for build automation
 - Tech: Review with Resharper/Rider
 - Tech: Add unit tests
+- Tech: Rename CardInfoViewer to CardViewer (Prefab, Script, Tag), and make it non-static
 - Fix: Restore networking capability
 - Fix: Card disappears when being sent to host but the connnection is dropped and the card is never received by the host to be replicated